|

 Do you replace

-broken blades in stainless handles?
+broken blades in stainless knives?

 A.